 Attack is the initial intensity that the data point (pixel) appears in the display.
-The range of attack is LOW (the lowest intensity), 2 to 15 (NORMAL is 9), and MAX (the greatest intensity).
+The range of attack is LOW (the lowest intensity), 2 to 15 (9 is normal), and MAX (the greatest intensity).

 Vector Setup Menu

 The Vector Setup menu is used to select the PAL Overlay, SDI I&Q, Vector Intensity, Vector Contrast, Persistence, and Attack.